 If you take State Route 1, then you should also see a lot of views of seaside cliffs and coastlines covered in mist.

 Big Sur is between San Francisco and Los Angeles, so if you drive down during your weeklong California trip, you can take this road and see Big Sur on your way.

 CONCLUSION: ONE WEEK IN CALIFORNIA ITINERARY

-Hopefully this 7-day California itinerary has shown you the best things to do and places to see while you are here.
-You can divide the days up as you like, but with only one week in California, this is how I would do it.
+Hopefully, this California itinerary has shown you the best things to do and places to see while you are here.
+You can divide the days up as you like, but with only one week, this is how I would do it.

 I did stay a bit longer and created my itinerary a bit differently back then.
 However, I hope, you will have fun 7 days in California using my itinerary.